Last Updated on by Karl

-With over 50 million daily active users (which is about half of the number of those who log in at least once a month) and its enormous capacity for connecting, promoting and branding a company, Twitter is “a must” network for every brand out there.
+With over 300 million monthly active users and its enormous capacity for connecting, promoting and branding a company, Twitter is “a must” network for every brand out there.
 You have probably already checked up a few apps and tools to enhance your Twitter experience – and we are presenting you with the elite of Twitter tools.

-In alphabetical order, because they are all so super powerful:
+In no particular order, because they are all so super powerful:

 This is a fantastic answer to the issue of community management on Twitter, when you start growing in numbers, and tracking and engaging with your followers comes near to impossible.
-By creating reports, it makes it really easy to see who you are interacting with, who is mentioning your brand and to determine the potential leaders and influencers: the tool suggests you which people you should follow, as well as the inactive members to unfollow.
-It also has a valuable section where you can find leads – those who have engaged with your account or shared shortened links to your websites, but aren’t your followers.
+By creating reports, it makes it really easy to see who you are interacting with, who is mentioning your brand and determining the potential leaders and influencers: the tool suggests you which people you should follow, as well as the inactive members, to unfollow.
+It also has a valuable section where you can find leads – those who have engaged with your account or shared shortened links to your websites but aren’t your followers.

 If you aren’t worried about spending some money to get new followers, than FeaturedUsers is the app you want.
 No, it’s not “buy the followers” kind of thing – actually, you are buying banner impressions which get your Twitter profile displayed on numerous other applications, ensuring more visibility, i.e. more followers.
 And even with relatively cheap packages, you’re almost guaranteed to get a noticeable increase in number of quality followers.